Nixbu/Astronaut-Stories/README.md

 3. Serve the application using a local web server
 4. Open in your browser

+## Security Note

+Never commit your API key to the repository.
+The config.js file is listed in .gitignore to prevent accidentally exposing your API key.
+Each person who wants to run this project locally will need to:

+1. Get their own API key from NASA
+2. Create their own config.js file
+3. Add their key to their local config.js

 ## Usage

 1. Enter an Earth date to search for Mars photos